tchamna/terraform_aws_jenkins/README.md

 This eliminates the burden to set Jenkins Server manually.
 The Detailed Video Can be found on <b>AOS Note</b> <a href="https://www.youtube.com/watch?v=9XrYwfIWDL0" target="_blank">YouTube channel</a>

+[N.B.
+You can also install Jenkins on Windows: See instruction the end of this page]

 We have split the main terraform file into three files:
   - instance.tf: This file is the Main File that declare the resources, the AMI images, the Availability Zones, the ports mapping, the access method, etc.